0mniteck/.pki/README.md

 # .pki
-New project for collecting and pinning widely used public keys for mutual auth in https curl requests as a stop gap measure
+New project for collecting and pinning widely used public keys for mutual auth in https curl requests (as a stop gap measure only after an ssh connection is established)

-Will be added to other projects as a submodule and github workflows will update the `registry/` folder with know domains and their expiries from a list stored in an `index.csv`
+Will be added to other projects as a submodule and github workflows will update and validate the repo with know domains and their expiries into the `registry/` from a list stored in an `index.csv`

 #### fetch index
 > [Github Workflow](.github/workflows/main.yml)